 The Arctic is an exciting frontier which offers innumerable scientific research opportunities, as well as unique operating challenges.
-With support from the National Science Foundation and R/V Sikuliaq operations team and crew, we are hosting an early career chief scientist training cruise June 5-12 as part of a transit from Seward to Nome (AK).
-This training will also include a series of pre-cruise planning meetings from March to May (a condensed version of a typical pre-cruise preparation process).
-The goal is to help a cohort of diverse researchers gain skills and confidence in requesting, organizing, and leading scientific surveys on Arctic research vessels at high latitudes.
+With support from the National Science Foundation and R/V Sikuliaq operations team and crew, we hosted an early career chief scientist training cruise June 6-12 as part of a transit from Seward to Nome (AK).
+This training also included a series of pre-cruise planning meetings from March to May (a condensed version of a typical pre-cruise preparation process) and a one-day pre-cruise workshop in Seward.
+The goal of this program is to help a cohort of diverse researchers gain skills and confidence in requesting, organizing, and leading scientific surveys on Arctic research vessels at high latitudes.

-Specific topics addressed before and during the cruise include:
+Specific topics addressed before and during the cruise included:

 - Procedures for incorporating Arctic vessel time in new science proposals, including an overview of the UNOLS ship-time request system